SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 1. **organize involved components**
 	- structure
 		- study from materials **if**
-			- the location of a system is hard to reach
+			- the location of a system is hard to reach.
+For instance, a bulb attached to the ceiling.
-			- a system is encapsulated & disassembling it is risky
+			- a system is encapsulated & disassembling it is risky like electronic devices.
-		- examine the structure
+		- examine the structure with goal orientation in which we firstly think what the system needs and then find the component implementing the functionality.
 	- trigger
 		- check requirements of energy or judgement from rules
 	- *environment*